 Selected related publications

 1. Kotegov, I. and Filieri, A. Towards Coordinated Autoscaling and Application Brownout at the Orchestrator Level.
-Software Architecture (QUDOS, 2020), 269–274.
+Proceedings of the 6th International Workshop on Quality-Aware DevOps (QUDOS, 2020), 269–274.

 - -